 Portland protesters rally outside mayor's apartment after $16 million cut to police department's budget falls short of demands

-Hundreds of protesters chanting “Black Lives Matter” and “Hnds up, don’t shoot!” were seen on video rallying outside Portland Mayor Ted Wheeler’s apartment late Wednesday night after city commissioners voted to slash nearly $16 million from the police department’s budget.
+Hundreds of protesters chanting “Black Lives Matter” and “Hands up, don’t shoot!” were seen on video rallying outside Portland Mayor Ted Wheeler’s apartment late Wednesday night after city commissioners voted to slash nearly $16 million from the police department’s budget.

 The cuts to the police’s $245 million overall budget were passed by a 3-1 vote, although some protesters had been urging city officials to reduce the department’s spending package for the 2020-2021 fiscal year by up to $50 million.
 The money saved by eliminating a gun violence reduction team, school resource officers and transit division will now be redirected to social service programs.